 Whether told face-to-face with a major donor, in a thank you video, or in your fundraising emails, stories are the most powerful tool in your fundraising and marketing arsenal.
-That’s because human beings are hardwired for nonprofit storytelling.
+That’s because human beings are hardwired for storytelling.

 We are, as a species, addicted to story.
 Even when the body goes to sleep, the mind stays up all night, telling itself stories

 Nonprofit storytelling is the foundation of every successful marketing and fundraising campaign.
 But have you unknowingly rendered your stories ineffective?